 Photographer and activist Zanele Muholi is today one of the most recognized contemporary artists and a leading advocate of the global LGBTQI+ community.

-Muholi in her genuine artistic practice of portrait and self-portrait photography combines political activism and photographic image production.
-In 2002 Muholi founded the ‘Forum for the Empowerment of Women,’ and she defines her artistic practice as visual activism: “I embarked on a journey of visual activism to ensure that there is black lesbian and trans visibility, to showcase our existence and resistance in this democratic society, to present a positive imagery of black lesbians.”
+Muholi’s artistic practice of portrait and self-portrait photography combines political activism and photographic image production.
+In 2002 Muholi founded the ‘Forum for the Empowerment of Women,’ and defines the own artistic practice as visual activism: “I embarked on a journey of visual activism to ensure that there is black lesbian and trans visibility, to showcase our existence and resistance in this democratic society, to present a positive imagery of black lesbians.”
 (Z.M.)

 Nnenna Okore on Cycles and Cyclones